Pradumnasaraf/BioDrop-CLI/README.md

 - Creating a LinkFree profile.
 - Updating a LinkFree profile.
-- Giving a testimonial to a LinkFree profile.🛡
+- Giving a testimonial to a LinkFree profile.
 - Adding evnts (conference, meetup, etc).